jcugnoni-heig/GRIPIT_Ohwaboo_simulations/README.md

 # GRIPIT_Ohwaboo_simulations
-A compact, end‑to‑end Python framework that simulates and analyses the non‑linear flight dynamics of the Ohwaboo pod, the passive‑maglev demonstrator developed under the GRIPIT project (HES‑SO, Axis 2).
+A compact, end‑to‑end Python framework that simulates and analyses the non‑linear flight dynamics of the Ohwaboo pod, the passive‑maglev demonstrator developed under the GRIPIT project (financed by HES‑SO).

 This repository simulates the non-linear dynamics of the Ohwaboo maglev demonstrator, part of GRIPIT axis 2 at HES‑SO.